-There are quite a lot of users who prefer disabling Fast Boot in Windows 10.
-This helps in reducing your computer boot time.
-So if your Windows 10 machine is taking too long to boot up, you may consider disabling Fast Boot in Windows 10.
+There are quite a lot of users who prefer disabling Fast Boot in Windows 11 and Windows 10.
+It helps in reducing your computer boot time.
+So if your Windows PC is taking too long to boot up, you may consider disabling Fast Boot in Windows PC.
 By disabling it, you will prevent your computer from booting from Network, optical and removable devices.
-However, if you don’t know how to disable Fastboot, this article guides how to do it.
+However, if you don’t know how to enable or disable Fast Boot Windows, this article guides how to do it.

 What is Fast Boot?